eigenfoo/old-eigenfoo.github.io/_posts/2018-01-30-lupi-intro.md

 ---
 mathjax: true
 title: ~~Fruit~~ Loops and Learning - The LUPI Paradigm and SVM+
-excerpt: "Learning Using Privileged Information: what it is, how to do it, and why it's cool"
+excerpt: "Learning Using Privileged Information (LUPI) is a whole new way of thinking about machine learning.
+Here's what it is, and why it's cool."
 tags:
     - mathematics
     - machine learning